-This awesome spot is located in the heart of RiNo, short for River North and home to some of the best street art in the city.
-Owned by popular chef and restauranteur Troy Guard (of Guard and Grace, Tag, Tag Burger Bar and a host of other Denver favorites), the menu boasts delicious margaritas, lots of locally brewed beers and delicious Mexican street food.
+This awesome neighborhood spot is located in the heart of RiNo, short for River North and home to some of the best street art in the city.
+Owned by popular chef and restauranteur Troy Guard (of Guard and Grace, Tag, Tag Burger Bar and a host of other Denver favorites), the menu boasts delicious tacos, margaritas, lots of locally brewed beers and Mexican street food.

 54thirty takes home the award for Denver’s highest open-air, seasonal rooftop bar, and Thrillist calls it one of the best rooftop bars in Denver.
 Located at the top of the Le Méridien hotel on the 20th floor in downtown Denver, the menu focuses on crafted cocktails and globally-inspired bites.
-The gorgeous views of the Rocky Mountains don’t hurt!
+The gorgeous views of the Rocky Mountains don’t hurt.